RTIInternational/SMART/README.md

 This project uses `docker` containers organized by `docker-compose` to ease dependency management in development.
 All dependencies are controlled through docker.

 First, install docker and docker-compose.
-Then navigate to `envs/[dev|prod]` and run `docker-compose up -d` to start all docker images.
+Then navigate to `envs/[dev|prod]` and run `docker-compose build` to build all the images.
+Next run `docker-compose up` to start all docker containers.
+This will start up the containers in the foreground so you can see the logs.
+If you prefer to run the containers in the background use `docker-compose up -d`.
+If there is ever a dependency change than you will need to re-run `docker-compose build`.
+When switching between branches there is no need to run any additional commands (except build if there is dependency change).

 If your database is blank, you will need to run migrations to initialize all the required schema objects; you can start a blank backend container and run the migration django management command with the following command: